 But the world is full of other markets, so starting with iOS and going for iOS to android porting is not the only option.
 It is obvious, yet the only way.
 Yes, North America and Europe get a lot of attention, but there are markets with huge potential and relatively vacant fields to start with.
 It technically means that you can start with Android application development services at the very beginning.
 The regions to target are Brazil, Mexico, India, China, and South Korea, Saudi Arabia where Android is growing pretty fast.

 In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you (as well as convert the Android app to iOS).
 The larger your user base will be, the bigger the monetization potential and mint-be revenue, no matter which device your target audience uses.

 We're ready to help!
 Get consult with our specialist right here.

-Sometimes the stakeholders have fear, related to the number of resources to be tested.
+Sometimes the stakeholders have fear, related to the amount of resources to be tested.
 But when you are working with Celadon, this fear should not bother you at all.
 We possess all the latest and most popular Android devices in-house, so our clients can expect constant support and bug fixes (if any).

 If you have published your app in the App Store at least once, you get what we mean.
-Two or three weeks in the case of iOS seems to be too much in comparison with 3-4 days for Android, however, you can do updates daily and they will be delivered to the users.
+Two or three weeks in the case of iOS seems to be too much in comparison with 3-4 days for Android, however you can do updates daily, and they will be delivered to the users.